Dave Bartholomew: “That’s How You Got Killed Before”

 Yet the way in which its framed is ingenious, as Dave Bartholomew has taken a fairly generic criticism – telling someone who’s been a victim of their own poor judgement that they’re about to make the same mistake again – and twisted it by substituting the word “burned” (as in, that’s how you got burned before… or “got hurt before”, or “got in trouble before”, whatever floats your boat) for “killed”, which if taken literally changes the ramifications – and the sensibility of that statement – entirely.

-Though rock’s critics felt that anyone who listened to this music was a monosyllabic dimwit and thus wouldn’t appreciate anything requiring more than a kilowatt of brain power, the fact is most rock listeners were far more savvy than their critics alleged and titles like this were bound to pique their interest because it shows the person responsible for the song also has some brains and delights in showing it off in a wryly ironic manner.
+As a result titles like this were bound to pique your interest because it shows the person responsible for the song has some brains and delights in showing it off in a wryly ironic manner.

 That’s What You Get, Daddy